 Get Started Here:

 Cannabis license acquisitions involving multi-tier entity structures and non-US citizen owners provide additional challenges.
 Municipal and state regulations require full disclosure of all entities and individuals involved in the ownership and management of day-to-day operations for licensed cannabis operators.

 Whether buying or selling a cannabis license, due diligence and proper structure are critical factors to a smooth transaction.
-CREC Compliance has successfully completed dozens of municipal and state license transfers.
+Our compliance team has successfully completed dozens of municipal and state license transfers.
 We stay engaged until the transaction is 100% complete, offering continual regulatory support to our clients.

-Over the years, CREC Compliance and its principals have secured hundreds of operating cannabis licenses in all available verticals.
+Over the years, our compliance team and its principals have secured hundreds of operating cannabis licenses in all available verticals.